 Training muscle has lasting benefits, more than most people realize.
 Reduced resting heart rate, improved circulation, increased energy, and improved memory are examples of a few.
 That looks like an improved quality of life!

-As you age, you gradually lose muscle mass and bone density.
+As a normal part of aging you gradually lose muscle mass and bone density.
 It is usually because of a lack of physical activity.
 It is not a good idea to sit still for more than 45 minutes to one hour at a time.
 Moving about is better than no exercise at all.

 As part of weekly activity, older adults should include muscle-strengthening exercise, as well as balance training and aerobic exercise.
 You need to adapt your training to challenge your daily growth.